inmanta/inmanta-core/docs/platform_developers/define_api_endpoints.rst

             environments = await data.Environment.get_list(project=project_id)

             if project is None:
-                return 404, {"message": "The project with given id does not exist."}
+                raise NotFound("The project with given id does not exist.")

             project_dict = project.to_dict()
             project_dict["environments"] = [e.id for e in environments]

             return 200, {"project": project_dict}
         except ValueError:
-            return 404, {"message": "The project with given id does not exist."}
+            raise NotFound("The project with given id does not exist.")

-        return 500
+        raise ServerError()

 The first argument of the ``handle`` decorator defines that this is the handle function for the ``get_project`` API method.
 The second argument remaps the ``id`` argument of the API method to the ``project_id`` argument in the handle function.